api-schema-drift-detector

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Analyzes breaking changes between two schema versions.'
-It lists specific change types (field removal, type changes, etc.), distinguishing it from sibling tools like drift-detector and schema-validator.
+The description clearly states the tool 'Analyzes breaking changes between two schema versions' and lists specific change types it detects (field removal, type changes, newly required fields, etc.).
+This is a specific verb+resource combination.
+However, it does not explicitly distinguish itself from sibling tools like drift-detector or schema-validator, relying on the tool name for differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.